dy/emmy/README.md

 3. It works both in browsers and _io_.

-4. It is tiny — _1.4kb gzipped_.
+4. It is tiny — full set of utils is only _2.3kb gzipped_.

-5. Each method can be used standalone as `require('emmy/<method>');`.
+5. Each method or _Emitter_ can be used standalone as `require('emmy/<method>');`.
 That way final build size can be reduced even more.

 6. It provides additional event methods: _delegate_, _throttle_, _later_ and _keypass_.
 They can be required selectively.